mixpanel/docs/README.md

 The exception to this rule is for How To guides (/tracking/how-tos) or Integrations (tracking/integrations).
 We expect these docs to be read linearly and focused on accomplishing a certain task.

-# Adding to Changelog (TODO)
-The changelog lives in the changelogs/ directory.

 # Maintainers
 [Vijay](https://github.com/ranic), [Marissa](https://github.com/marissakuhrau), [Seams](https://github.com/ryanseams), [Mav](https://github.com/mavlee).
 Eventually we’ll expand this list, but keeping it tight for now.